JudeSafo/All_Language_Model/README.md

 ## How to fine tune the model over time?

 The content of esg_LanguageModel folder outline this all work done around model training.
 Proper fine tuning will gpu or tpu hard drive and additional question/user responses.

+## Miscellaneous

+jsons for the remaining reports were saved to the [mongodb db](url) for use in future work should you chose.